jdflament/Stujobs/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 This project is licensed under the Attribution-NonCommercial - NoDerivatives 4.0 International (CC-BY-NC-ND) - see the [LICENSE.md](LICENSE.md) file for details